 The three-person family arrives at The Overlook Hotel and meets Dick Hallorann, the chef who works at The Overlook during the summer season.
 Dick shows them around the hotel and the kitchen.
 He lets them know that all the alcohol that was previously present in the hotel was consumed before the building closed.

 Dick has insight into Danny’s supernatural abilities, something he calls the “shine.”
 Dick too can see into people’s minds and sense their emotions.
-But, his powers are not as strong as Danny’s are.
+But his powers are not as strong as Danny’s.
 He tells Danny that as someone who is extra sensitive to supernatural forces, he may struggle at The Overlook.
 There are dark forces at the hotel, Dick says, but they can’t hurt him, he tells Danny.
 But, if he needs the man’s assistance, he can send him a telepathic message.

 As the novel progresses, Jack and the family learn more about The Overlook Hotel, a ball that took place in the past, and The Overlooks organized crime connections.
 Despite promising Dick Hallorann that he’d stay away from a specific room in the hotel, Room 217, Danny is drawn to it.